sav-che/TL-2/Authors/Binnendijk, Simon {std. Binn.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/item/103859#page/177/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/page/33265364) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Binnendijk, Simon {std.
 Binn.}|first entry]] for this author

 ### Author

 \* Binnendijk, Simon (1821-1883), Dutch gardener, trained in the Leiden Hortus botanicus by de Vriese, assistant curator in the Botanic garden at Buitenzorg (Bogor) 1850-1869, curator ib.
 1869-1883, collected in Java, Borneo, and the Moluccas, published with J.E.
-Teijsmann. (*Binn.*).
+Teijsmann.
+**Abbreviated name**: *Binn.*

 #### Herbarium and types